luvit/lit/API.md

 Save raw data and return hash

+## storage.write(tag, hash)

+Write the hash for a full tag (name and version).
+Fails if the tag already exists.

 ## storage.versions(name) -> iterator<version>

 Given a package name, return an iterator of versions or nil if no such package.

-## storage.read(tag) -> hash

-Given a full tag (name and version), return the hash or nil for no such match.

-## storage.write(tag, hash)

-Write the hash for a full tag (name and version).

 # Upstream interface